LiridonSaa1/konti-hidroplast/replit.md

 - **About Us Section**: Includes a professional gallery (Production, Quality Control, Storage, Projects), a timeline, leadership message, and updated color schemes.
 - **News Page**: Text truncation for article titles.
 - **Team and Position Management**: CRUD systems for team members and organizational positions, with database and in-memory storage support, accessible via admin panel.
+- **Brochures Management**: Enhanced brochures system with dropdown navigation structure featuring separate management for brochures and categories, both with title, description, and status fields with full CRUD operations.

 # External Dependencies